Francegala/C-practice/README.md

-numbers.cpp is a simple program that plays with an array of numbers and tells you the sum, average and the greatest and lowest numbers arraysmaths.cpp generates automatically an array of numbers and counts how many numbers are repeated parallelogram.cpp draws a parallelogram. first attempt at drawing a parallelogram. sides are fixed
+numbers.cpp is a simple program that plays with an array of numbers and tells you the sum, average and the greatest and lowest numbers arraysmaths.cpp generates automatically an array of numbers and counts how many numbers are repeated parallelogram.cpp draws a parallelogram. first attempt at drawing a parallelogram. sides are fixed rectangle.cpp this program uses more functions than only the main one and calculate the perimeter and area of a rectangle and also draws it